lgbrownjr/ser2bt-bridge/README.md

 - Make the ser2bt_status script run more effeciently - if possible.
 Again, will be constantly updating the documentation, so check back for more.
 #### How to use:
+![Raspberry Pi Zero usb port location and definition:](/readme_md_images/rpi0_diagram_port.png)
 1. Power on the *bridge*:
+  1. Different ways, depending on your setup:
-   1. For the basic option, Plug the power into the *bridges* power port.
+    1. For the basic *bridge* option, Plug the power into the *bridges* power port.
 See
     2. If your version of the *bridge* has a UPS, then slide the switch to the on position.
     3. To charge the UPS, insert the power cord into the UPS's power input plug, do not power the pi using the pi's power port.

-![Raspberry Pi Zero usb port location and definition:](/readme_md_images/rpi0_diagram_port.png)
+  2. It will take up to 30 seconds to boot to a point where a *master* can connect to it via bluetooth.
+---
+**NOTE**

+If you are interested in accurate time, I advise you let it connect to an available hotspot, or wlan within range.

+---